 Academics have one job, to advance knowledge within their field.
 The two ways they do this are by teaching and researching.
 Both are obviously important because teaching communicates what is already known within the field, while research creates new knowledge.
 Economic research involves quite a bit of quantitative measurement and seeing if one thing is statistically related to another.

 The problem with this is the mere mention of maths or stats tends to send students running for the hills, so for today’s post I thought I would explain how to calculate the slope parameter of a regression line.
-Doing this can basically show us how much one thing effects another.
+Doing this can basically show us how much one thing effects another, or more specifically; the expected change in one variable if another variable were to increase by one unit.

 For this example I thought I would calculate how much practice can effect performance.
 My first variable (Y) will be how good someone is at playing guitar, the second variable (X) will be how many hours of practice someone does.
 The Y variable will be measured by giving someone a score between 1-5 depending on how good they are at playing guitar, 1 being the worst and 5 being the best.
 The X variable then will be measured by whatever number of hours the person spent practicing guitar.